 While railroads strive to minimize the time trains occupy crossings, delays may occur for a variety of reasons, including:

 - Unplanned events such as weather-related track blockages, signaling malfunctions, equipment failures or federally required mechanical inspections on the rail network.

 - Switching (moving rail cars between tracks, adding or removing cars from a train, or moving rail cars into and out of a customer’s facility), which must occur for a customer to receive traffic.

 - Trains slowing to enter or depart yards near crossings.

 - Trains operating under reduced speed restrictions such as during track maintenance or slowing in approach to a moveable bridge open for water traffic.

-- Trains held due to passenger or freight rail traffic ahead.
+- Trains held due to passenger or other freight rail traffic.

 Railroads collaborate with communities to communicate about and manage crossing impacts.